 Doubling up isn’t likely to benefit you enough to counteract the disaster of having nothing.
 And that’s the concept.
 Unless there’s an advantage, everyone loses.
 You should play poker with an advantage at meaningful, but comfortable stakes.
 The bigger percentage of your fortune you risk beyond that, the bigger your advantage should be.

 When you play poker, you should keep that in mind.
-The opportunity to win twice as much at a higher-than-comfortable limit, and risking double the normal loss, is never worthwhile unless you have a bigger advantage.
+The opportunity to win twice as much at a higher-than-comfortable limit, and risking double the normal loss, is seldom worthwhile unless you have a bigger than coin-flip advantage.

 Concept 2: You can play twice as many hands as a winning opponent and earn the same money.
 Doesn’t the amount of hands you play depend on your opponents?